-The average processing time for switching from a Tier 4 visa to a spouse visa from within the UK is aroun 8 – 12 weeks, although processing times can vary.
-You will in any event need to apply well in advance of your Tier 4 leave expiry.
+The average processing time for switching from a Tier 4 visa to a spouse visa from within the UK is around 8 – 12 weeks, although processing times can vary.

-The fee for making an application to switch from a Tier 4 visa to a spouse visa from within the UK is £1033 (as at June 2019).
+The fee for making an application to switch from a Tier 4 visa to a spouse visa from within the UK is £1033.
 If you need to make an application in person using the priority visa service, there will be an additional fee.